General disaster FAQ

 What percentage of donations to the Emergency Animal Rescue Fund goes toward disaster relief?

-Donations made to our Emergency Animal Rescue Fund are used for the Humane Society of the United States’ preparedness, rescue and relief efforts for these and future disasters.
-This includes paying for the care of animals, the cost of deploying resources to a location (such as staff, transport, etc.), increasing the infrastructure and capacity of our disaster response efforts through fundraising, education and awareness raising, the support of shelters and rescues taking animals from us, transporting animals from affected areas and, in some cases, long-term support of pets in the community going forward.
-Our priority is always to use donations in the most effective and efficient way possible so that we are always ready to help animals in times of disaster.
+Donations made to our Emergency Animal Rescue Fund are used for the Humane Society of the United States’ preparedness, rescue and relief efforts for disasters and cruelty and neglect cases.
+This includes paying for the care of animals, the cost of deploying resources to a location (such as staff, transport, etc.), increasing the infrastructure and capacity of our emergency response efforts through fundraising, education and awareness raising, the support of shelters and rescues taking animals from us, transporting animals from affected areas and, in some cases, long-term support of pets in the community going forward.
+Our priority is always to use donations in the most effective and efficient way possible so we are always ready to help animals in times of disaster or crisis.